Board of Overseers

 Chairman and CEO, Telcom Ventures LLC

-Dr. Rajendra Singh, together with his family, is the principal owner of Telcom Ventures LLC, a private investment firm specializing in telecommunications and related information technologies.
-Dr. Singh is also a member of the Board of Directors of LCC International, Inc., a publicly-traded subsidiary of Telcom Ventures, and one of the largest wireless telecommunications engineering consulting firms in the world.
-Dr. Singh and his wife, Neera Singh, co-founded LCC International in 1983.
-Under Dr. Singh’s direction, Telcom Ventures, LCC and their affiliates have launched numerous wireless and other telephony telecommunication systems throughout the world.
-Dr. Singh continues to play a leading role in the development and deployment of emerging wireless technologies.
+Dr. Rajendra Singh is the Chairman, Chief Executive Officer, and together with his family, the principal owner of Telcom Ventures, LLC, a private investment firm based in Miami, Florida specializing in new wireless communications systems and technologies.
+Under Dr. Singh’s direction, Telcom Ventures and its affiliates have launched numerous wireless and other telecommunication systems throughout the world.
+Dr. Singh and his wife, Neera Singh, were instrumental in founding or starting numerous telecommunications related companies and Dr. Singh continues to play a leading role in the development and deployment of emerging wireless technologies.